 An Acknowledge message is a response to a command issued by a controller.
-Each acknowledge message is unidirectional and syntactically equivalent to a command response, and the reflD attribute of each refers to the initiating command.
+Each acknowledge message is unidirectional and syntactically equivalent to a command response, and the refID attribute of each refers to the initiating command.
 Acknowledge messages are generated if commands with long latency have been executed in order to inform the command sender about the results.
+Acknowledge messages are only generated if the initiating command has specified the attribute AcknowledgeURL.
 They are announced in the Response message to the command by the setting the attribute Acknowledged = true.